- 1 PPE

 Foot and Leg Protection:

 Some typical risks are handling of heavy materials, caustic and corrosive liquids, wet conditions, molten metals, etc. Common foot and leg protective equipment are safety shoes or boots, leggings, and foot-guards.
 Leg guards are used to protect-shins against impact.
 Knee pads are worn by mold loftmen and others who do continual kneeling.
-Selection is as follows:

 Safety shoes/boots may be conductive, non-conductive or spark resistant.
 Rubber boots are useful to work in wet conditions, steel toe boots against impact and puncture-resistant soles to walk on surfaces having nails, sharp objects, etc.